A kind of Lagrangian chaotic property of the Arnold-Beltrami-Childress flow: Introduction

+describes a kind of stationary flow of incompressible fluid with periodic boundary conditions, where $\mathbf{u}_{ABC}$ is the velocity vector field, $A$, $B$ and $C$ are arbitrary constants, $x$, $y$ and $z$ are Cartesian coordinates, $\mathbf{e}_x$, $\mathbf{e}_y$ and $\mathbf{e}_z$ are the direction vectors of the Cartesian coordinate system, respectively.
+The ABC flow was first discovered by \citet{arnold1965} as a class of steady-state solutions of the Euler equations or the Navier-Stokes (NS) equations with external force per unit mass, and since then the Lagrangian chaotic property \citep{dombre1986chaotic, galloway1986dynamo, galloway1987note} and the so-called Beltrami property, i.e. substantial helicity $\mathbf{u}_{ABC} \times (\nabla \times \mathbf{u}_{ABC})=0$, of this kind of flow have aroused wide interest in nonlinear dynamics, hydrodynamics, and magnetohydrodynamics.

+The property of exponential deviation of a fluid particle (i.e. Lagrangian chaos) in the above-mentioned ABC flow is typical of chaotic dynamical systems \citep{dombre1986chaotic, blazevski2014hyperbolic, didov2018analysis, didov2018nonlinear} and essential for the development of turbulent flows \citep{dombre1986chaotic, galloway1987note, podvigina1994non}.
+This feature, in conjunction with substantial helicity, is essential for fast dynamo action (i.e. fast generation of magnetic field in conducting fluids) \citep{moffatt1985topological, galloway1986dynamo, finn1988chaotic} and for the origin of magnetic field of large astrophysical objects \citep{childress1970new}.

-The sensitivity dependence on initial conditions (SDIC) of trajectory of a chaotic dynamical system was first discovered by Poincar\'{e} \cite{poincare1890probleme}, and then rediscovered by Lorenz \cite{lorenz1963deterministic} with a more popular name ``butterfly-effect''.
-Besides, Lorenz \cite{lorenz1989computational,lorenz2006computational} further discovered that trajectories of a chaotic dynamical system have the sensitivity dependence {\em not only} on initial conditions (SDIC) {\em but also} on numerical algorithms (SDNA), because numerical noises (i.e. truncation error and round-off error) are {\em unavoidable} for all numerical algorithms.
-All of these phenomena are based on the exponential increase of noises (or small disturbances) of chaotic dynamical system.
-Naturally, this kind of non-replicability/unreliability of chaotic trajectory brought some heated debates on the credence of numerical simulation of chaotic system, and some even made a rather pessimistic conclusion that ``for chaotic systems, numerical convergence cannot be guaranteed {\em forever}'' \cite{Teixeira2007Time}.
-Besides, it is currently reported that ``shadowing solutions can be almost surely nonphysical'', which ``invalidates the argument that small perturbations in a chaotic system can only have a small impact on its statistical behavior'' \cite{Chandramoorthy2021JCP}.
+For a chaotic dynamical system \citep{Li1975Period, Parker1989Practical, Lorenz1993The, PeterSmith1998Explaining, sprott2010, van2013shil, lee2014wind, gao2018flow}, sensitivity dependence on initial conditions (SDIC) of a trajectory was first discovered by \citet{poincare1890probleme} and then rediscovered by \citet{lorenz1963deterministic} who proposed the popular name ``butterfly-effect''.
+In essence, the SDIC reveals the {\em trajectory instability} of chaos.
+Moreover, \citet{lorenz1989computational,lorenz2006computational} further discovered that the trajectories of chaotic dynamical systems have sensitive dependence {\em not only} on initial conditions (SDIC) {\em but also} on numerical algorithms (SDNA), because numerical noise, arising from truncation error and round-off error, is unavoidable for all numerical algorithms.
+All of these phenomena are based on the exponential increase of noise (or small disturbances), especially for the long-duration numerical simulation of a chaotic dynamical system \citep{1971On, 2020Superfast}.
+Naturally, the non-replicability/unreliability of chaotic trajectories has certainly led to heated debate about the credibility of numerical simulations of chaotic systems, with \citet{Teixeira2007Time} reaching the pessimistic conclusion that ``for chaotic systems, numerical convergence cannot be guaranteed forever''.